Advanced search

 Cardiovascular, renal and hepatic impairment:

 The administration of NSAIDs may cause a dose dependent reduction in prostaglandin formation and precipitate renal failure.
 Patients at greatest risk of this reaction are those with impaired renal function, cardiac impairment, liver dysfunction, those taking diuretics and the elderly.
-Renal function should be monitored in these patients.
-Treatment should be stopped in those patients who develop severe renal failure (see section 4.3).
+Renal function should be monitored in these patients (see Section 4.3).

 Renal tubular acidosis and hypokalaemia may occur following acute overdose and in patients taking ibuprofen products over long periods at high doses (typically greater than 4 weeks), including doses exceeding the recommended daily dose.